 The walking tour group met at 11:00 AM in front of the Niles Museum.
 This was the same building that Chaplin premiered the five movies he made in Niles in 1915.

 There were plenty of Charlie Chaplins around to take selfies with.
 Charlie is the one on the right.

 The group headed over to the corner of G Street and Niles Blvd. where the old Essanay Studio used to be.
 Chaplin filmed a confrontation scene with a cop on this same corner one hundred and three years ago in his silent short ‘The Champion’.

 This is an aerial view of the old studio.
 The houses behind the studio were bungalows built for the stars filming there.

 The group stopped on the corner of G and Second Streets where the vintage picture was taken as the tour guide explained the history of the bungalows.
 Although remodeled, they’re all still there.
-The two on the far right in both pictures were taken over by “Bronco Billy” Anderson for his office when he was making westerns in Niles.
+The two on the far right in both pictures were taken over by “Broncho Billy” Anderson for his office when he was making westerns in Niles.

 Long before there was John Wayne or Gary Cooper, there was Gilbert “Bronco Billy” Anderson, the movie’s first cowboy star.
 Anderson made his westerns in Niles from 1911 until 1915.

-A western street was constructed behind the studio to film outdoor scenes like this one in the top photo from ‘Bronco Billy’s Narrow Escape’ from 1912.
+A western street was constructed behind the studio to film outdoor scenes like this one in the top photo from ‘Broncho Billy’s Narrow Escape’ from 1912.
 The bottom picture was where the western street was located.